Formation of abiogenic hydrocarbons in supercritical fluids under Earth's upper mantle conditions: Conclusion

 \section{Conclusion}

 In summary, we studied the FTT synthesis under aqueous conditions without catalysts. our extensive AIMD simulations (\textgreater 2.4 ns) show that hydrocarbons and related organic species can be abiotically synthesized under upper mantle conditions (10–13 GPa, 1000–1400 K) through CO polymerization, even in the absence of catalysts.
-Different from FTT reactions in industrial environments, extreme pressure promotes C–C bond formation and stabilizes larger hydrocarbons(\textgreater{C$_6$}).
+Different from the FT process in industrial environments, extreme pressure promotes C–C bond formation and stabilizes larger hydrocarbons (\textgreater{C$_6$}).
 Supercritical water is common in Earth's deep interior.
 While it does not inhibit organic synthesis, it limits product size and carbon reduction compared to dry CO-H$_2$ mixtures.
-Our study highlights a previously unrecognized route for abiotic hydrocarbon synthesis in Earth’s deep interior, with implications for the deep carbon cycle and potential energy resources.
-Future work would be expected to explore the role of minerals in deep Earth to better understand abiogenic formation process of hydrocarbons.
+Our study highlights a previously unrecognized route for abiotic hydrocarbon synthesis in Earth’s deep interior, with important implications for the deep carbon cycle.